mriscoc/fpc-markdown/README.md

 ## Basic Information

-This is a Pascal (FPC) library that processes to markdown to HTML.
+This is a Pascal (FPC) library that processes markdown to HTML.
 At present the following dialects of markdown are supported:

 * The Daring Fireball dialect (see https://daringfireball.net/projects/markdown/) (translated from https://github.com/rjeschke/txtmark)